 The finished crochet blanket should measure approximately 30" x 33" including the edging.
 The edging is about 3" all the way around.

 Ch 37.
 Work 12 rows of lacy interrupted v-stitch (instructions below).
 You may wish to change color every three rows to get the full effect.
 Measure your swatch for gauge:

 - 6 rows = 3" when working in lacy interrupted V stitch

 - 5 stitch repeats = 6"

-The starting chain for this stitch pattern is a multiple of 4 + 9.
-If you'd like to make your baby blanket larger or smaller than my sample blanket, adjust your starting chain accordingly.
+Ch 133.
+(The starting chain is a multiple of 4 + 9, adjust accordingly if you'd like to make your blanket narrower or wider than the aforementioned dimensions.)

 When you are finished, be sure to weave in all your loose ends securely.